Codrut Turcanu (the most productive Internet Marketing copywriter)

 2. Are there any products (free and paid) on the market solving that problem/challenge yet?

-3. How to create a headline that is reader-oriented while sounding hype-free (credible)?
+3. How to make my headline reader-oriented while sounding hype-free (credible)?

 “Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals.” – David Ogilvy

-A winning headline fills the gap between your target audience’s #1 need and what you have to offer (solution)
+A winning headline fills the gap between your target audience #1 need and your offer (solution)

 13 Squeeze Page Examples